jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ### Conclusion

-The PHPA outperforms the HPA in reduction of latency spikes due to increased load for seasonal data.
+The PHPA outperforms the HPA in reduction of average latency spikes due to increased load for seasonal data.
 The PHPA provides a valuable tool for proactive autoscaling, and if applied to regular, predictable and repeating user loads it can provide a more effective autoscaling solution than the standard Kubernetes HPA.
 However, the key to effective use of the PHPA is that it needs to be data driven, and as such requires tuning to be effective and useful.
-The PHPA should be applied in specific circumstances in which it makes sense; the decision to apply it should be driven by an understanding of the system it is being applied to and it should be backed with data to allow for better tuning and a more useful autoscaling solution.
+The PHPA should be applied in specific circumstances in which it makes sense; the decision to apply it should be driven by an understanding of the system it is being applied to and it should be backed with data to allow for better tuning and a more useful autoscaling solution; otherwise unwanted results such as erratic scaling behaviour may arise out of poor tuning decisions.

 ## LPA comparison with HPA for high CPU usage application